Let’s make something clear right off the bat:

 Diamond Hands and the Short Squeeze

 Despite multiple predictions of bankruptcy, Gamestop’s stock started to recover for several reasons.
-These included changes to upper management, an enduring consumer preference for physical sales, the release of new gaming consoles, na massive market growth for video games in 2020.
+These included changes to upper management, an enduring consumer preference for physical sales, the release of new gaming consoles, and massive market growth for video games in 2020.

 The expiration dates for many of these short positions grew closer; this is the time when investors need to cover their shorted stocks in order to return them to the original owners.
 The problem was that the shares they sold at $4 were now closer to $400.

 So margin call arrives and all the surprised short sellers can do is buy back the stocks at exponentially increasing costs.
 This results in a process known as a short squeeze, where the current holders of a shorted stock drive up the price by refusing to sell at a lower one.

 To put it in video game terms, retail investors found a glitch in the stock market that works like an infinite money cheat code.
 All they have to do is not sell their Gamestop shares— so they grip them in their hands with the strength of diamonds.

 As $GME and other shorted stocks rose, popular investment apps like Robinhood and Cashapp started limiting new buy orders for them.
 In a blog post, Robinhood claimed that this was a response to clearinghouses requiring huge payments on those transactions due to volatility.
 However, Robinhood still allowed $GME holders to sell their shares— just not buy any more.